lancedb/lancedb/docs/src/embeddings/embedding_functions.md

 ![](../assets/dog_clip_output.png)

-Now that you've the basic idea about LanceDB embedding function, let us now dive deeper into the API that you can use to implement your own embedding functions!
+Now that you have the basic idea about LanceDB embedding function, let us dive deeper into the API that you can use to implement your own embedding functions!